corrode/corrode.github.io/content/blog/async/index.md

 follow-up article.
 Furthermore, I've added some clarifications regarding the performance characteristics of async Rust after a [discussion on Hacker News](https://news.ycombinator.com/item?id=37641640).
+I've also extended the section on scoped threads for clarity.
 """
 +++